senseofsteph/memory-card-game/README.md

 - Add score for the amount of clicks to complete the game
 - Two player mode to alternate awarding points
-- Redeal when the game ends - WIP
+- Redeal when the game ends (for now, hard reload to restart game)
 - Software deployment

 #### Set-up & Installation